arpitadhar/ai201-project1-unofficial-guide-starter/README.md

      Why is this knowledge valuable, and why is it hard to find through official channels?
-     Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." -->
+     Example: "Student reviews of CS professors at [university] — useful because official course descriptions don't reflect teaching style, exam difficulty, or workload." --> The topic that my system covers is job search strategies for master's students.
+This knowledge is valuable because securing a job is something that is a priority/necessity to many people and right now it is definitely more difficult to find a job for many people.
 ---

 ## Document Sources